 Special Purpose Acquisition Companies or SPACs are owning 2021, so let’s discuss some of the best SPACs to buy.

-In the past, SPACs were considered risky or were viewed with some suspicion.
+In the past, many investors avoided SPACs, thinking they were too risky.
 The SPAC process — to go public through a reverse merger — presents a scenario of reduced regulator scrutiny compared to the traditional IPO.
-Because of this, SPACs were often considered the sneaky back door into the public markets.
+Because of this, many people consider SPACs to be the sneaky back door into the public markets.

 However, 2020 has turned the reputation of SPACS on its head.
 Now, this once shady vehicle is being used by Big Tech to keep funds away from banks and hedge funds, which is in large part due to a horribly expensive IPO process.

 Many large tech companies have felt like their loyal employees, some of who have been around since the garage days were robbed by the IPO process.

 So, enter the SPAC.
 It is now good enough for Bill Ackman and Richard Branson, so it is good enough for us here at the Stock Dork.
 Below you can find a list of the best Special Purpose Acquisition Companies to check out that we are keeping on our watchlist.

 Wondering where to find the best SPACs to buy listed in this article?
 Check out WeBull!
 WeBull is an excellent trading app with no commission fees that offers free stocks for new users.

 Super SPAC ALERT: Pershing Square Tontine Holdings (PSTH)